How to say which means in Italian?

 Non si parlano più, il che significa che hanno litigato.

-They don’t talk anymore, which means they argued.
+They don’t talk anymore, which means they argue.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!